PerfectlySoft/PerfectDocs/guide/StORM-SQLite.md

 ### Inserts

-`insert([(String, Any)])` - Insert a new row spefifying data as `[(String, Any)]` where the first in the pair is the column name, and the second is the value.
+`insert([(String, Any)])` - Insert a new row specifying data as `[(String, Any)]` where the first in the pair is the column name, and the second is the value.

-`insert(cols: [String], params: [Any])` - Insert a new row spefifying data as matching arrays of column names, and the associated value.
+`insert(cols: [String], params: [Any])` - Insert a new row specifying data as matching arrays of column names, and the associated value.

 ### Updates

 `update(data: [(String, Any)], idName: String = "id", idValue: Any)` - Updates the row with the specified data, with a primary key value, and an optional idName column name.

-`update(cols: [String], params: [Any], idName: String, idValue: Any)` -  Updates the row by spefifying data as matching arrays of column names, and the associated value.
+`update(cols: [String], params: [Any], idName: String, idValue: Any)` -  Updates the row by specifying data as matching arrays of column names, and the associated value.
 A primary key value, and an idName column name are also required.